juliangut/tify/README.md

 * For APNS: `Message::PARAMETER_TITLE`, `Message::PARAMETER_TITLE_LOC_KEY`, `Message::PARAMETER_TITLE_LOC_ARGS`, `Message::PARAMETER_BODY`, `Message::PARAMETER_BODY_LOC_KEY`, `Message::PARAMETER_BODY_LOC_ARGS`, `Message::PARAMETER_ACTION_LOC_KEY`, `Message::PARAMETER_LAUNCH_IMAGE`
 * For GCM: `Message::PARAMETER_TITLE`, `Message::PARAMETER_TITLE_LOC_KEY`, `Message::PARAMETER_TITLE_LOC_ARGS`, `Message::PARAMETER_BODY`, `Message::PARAMETER_BODY_LOC_KEY`, `Message::PARAMETER_BODY_LOC_ARGS`, `Message::PARAMETER_ICON`, `Message::PARAMETER_SOUND`, `Message::PARAMETER_TAG`, `Message::PARAMETER_COLOR`

 Messages can hold any number of custom payload data that will compose additional data sent to the destination receivers.
 This key/value payload data must comply with some limitations to be fully compatible with different services at once, for this a prefix (`data_` by default) is automatically added to the key.
-This prefix can be changed or removed if needed, but be aware that payload data should not be a reserved word (`apns`, `from` or any word starting with `google` or `gcm`) or any GCM notification parameter name.
+This prefix can be changed or removed if needed, but be aware that payload data should not be a reserved word such as `apns`, `from` or any word starting with `google` or `gcm` or GCM notification parameter name.

 *Find APNS message parameters [here](https://developer.apple.com/library/ios/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/Chapters/ApplePushService.html) in table 3-2.*